Before you apply

 You can preference up to 5 facilities or positions in your online application.
 We recommend you discuss employment opportunities with your preferred facilities or your specialty training program coordinator.
 You can use the position search tool to find out what positions are available.

 You should only apply for positions you’re prepared to work in.
 If you get more than one offer, you can only accept one.
-Please note that some facilities get a large number of first preference applications, because of this, they may not review lower-level preferences.
+Some facilities get many first preference applications and may not review lower level preferences.

-If you’d like to preference 6-month rotations at 2 different facilities, you need to contact your preferred facilities directly to discuss.
-In the application form, you’ll need to choose the first facility as your first preference and the second as your second preference.
+If you’d like to preference 6-month rotations at 2 different facilities, you need to discuss this with your preferred facilities.
+In the application form, choose the first facility as your first preference, and the second as your second preference.

 Referees

-- current immediate/supervisor and current consultant, staff specialist, clinical director, director of medical services, medical superintendent or a partner in a private practice.
+- a current immediate supervisor and current consultant, staff specialist, clinical director, director of medical services, medical superintendent or a partner in a private practice

-Some specialty training programs may need you to provide additional referee reports, please refer to your specialty training webpage.
+Some specialty training programs may need you to provide additional referee reports.

 When providing referee details, you’ll need to provide their email.
 It’s better if you provide their professional rather than private email.

-Once you’ve completed Step 11 and selected Save and Continue, your referee will get an email notification asking them to complete and submit their reference online.
+Once you’ve completed application Step 11 and selected Save and Continue, your referee will get an email asking them to submit their reference online.

 Make sure you check with your referee to see if they got the referee request.
 If they didn’t: